What are carbon offsets?

 Your donation supports the project development, verification, retirement, and distribution of carbon offsets produced from projects located within Colorado.
 Your donation currently supports 2 branches of carbon offset projects.

 - Developing, scaling, and funding practice implementation of an entirely new economic model to incentivize Colorado-based farmers and ranchers to adopt regenerative practices to sequester more carbon, save water, and grow food for the community.
 You can learn more about this project here – Carbon Farming.
+We plan to launch the first projects in 2020 when Nori also launches their platform.

-- The Larimer Methane Capture Station which has been called “One of the Most Promising Sequestration Formations in the Rocky Mountain Region.”
+- The Larimer Methane Capture Station which has been called “One of the Most Promising Sequestration Formations in the Rocky Mountain Region.

 Is there a minimum donation amount?